-The Power Pool has undertaken an effort to explore options to better address variable generation.
-These options range from the following.
+The Power Pool has undertaken an effort to explore options to better address the over and under generation associated variable generation.

 Biomass Generation

 The installed capacity of biomass generation within the Power Pool area is 670 MW with expected on-peak amounts of 668 MW.